 Whether a DIY or professional woodworker a sander is a must-have.
 Options such as belt and random orbital, along with hand sanding blocks are all must-haves.
 While hand tools such as chisels and squares are important are great for the fine details of woodworking.
-Most importantly no modern real wood furniture shop is complete without a jointer, table saw, and a thickness planer.
+Most importantly no modern real wood furniture shop is complete without a joiner, table saw, and a thickness planer.
 One of the common tool needs but the least thought of as a tool is a clamp.
 Clamps are used in most woodworking projects thus one of the most important.
 While these are all great suggestions really the project and woodworking style will dictate the tools in tools needed.
-Remember this suggests of the basic toolkit needed for a woodshop is just that basic.
+Remember this suggests of the basic toolkit needed for a wood shop is just that basic.
 We have touched on dust control, jigs, or the many other tools in the woodworking and furniture making world.

 Woodworking trade tools

 Aside from the items above, your woodworking toolkit should be built based on furniture style.
-Whether contemporary, modern or rustic furniture the tool is the same.
+Whether contemporary, modern, or rustic furniture, the tool is the same.
 For instance, a circular saw can help with dimensioning for longer rip cuts.
-A good table saw is a great option but a track saw system easily replaces the need for an expensive table saw.
+A good table saw is a great option, but a track saw system easily replaces the need for an expensive table saw.

 Other Wood Furniture Extras

-Other great tools to invest in might include a small workbench where you can focus on creating your pieces without putting your floor or dining table in danger, and a good supply of clamps too.
+Other great tools to invest in might include a small workbench where you can focus on creating your pieces without putting your floor or dining table in danger and a good supply of clamps too.